-A similar proposal was presented to our shareholders and defeated at last year's annual meeting, receiving approximately 30% of all votes cast on the proposal.
-As we explained in last year's proxy statement and as detailed below, we believe that preparing a "sustainability report" would not be a prudent use of our resources and in the best interests of our stockholders.
+Emerson has a long history of dedication to good corporate citizenship and social responsibility - environmental, social, charitable, and otherwise - and to corporate transparency.
+As stated in last year's proxy statement, and as detailed below, we believe that preparing a "sustainability report" is not a prudent use of our human and financial resources, nor are such expenditures in the best interest of our stockholders.